Prior to your arrival

 Please register in advance using the form above.
 If you have the Mindbody app on your phone – use the same email address from the Mindbody app when registering here at Urban Yoga.
 This will ensure your membership is recognized properly when booking classes from your phone.

 Download the Mindbody app.
-The app is the most convenient way to view our schedule, book classes, and add reminders to your calendar.
+The app is the most convenient way to view our schedule, book a class, and add reminders to your calendar.

 Take one of our Foundations classes for beginners offered Tuesdays and Thursdays at 6:00 pm and Saturdays at 11 am.

 If you are between 14 and 17 years old, please have your parent / guardian complete / sign our new student waiver.

 If you drive you can park for free in the garage just east of the ONE Lexington building—enter the garage from Lexington Ave (not 1st Place).
 Park in any space on the first level, excluding spaces that are labelled “reserved.”
 When you leave the studio, take a token and use this to exit the garage.
 If you prefer to take the Valley Metro Light Rail, exit at the Osborn/Central Ave stop and simply cross Central to east.

 Entering the Yoga Space